-This presentation is designed to provide general information on pertinent legal topics.
-The information is provided for educational purposes only.
-Statements made or information included do not constitute legal or financial advice, nor do they necessarily reflect the views of Holland & Hart LLP or any of its attorneys other than the author.

-This information contained in this presentation is not intended to create an attorney-client relationship between you and Holland & Hart LLP.
-Substantive changes in the law subsequent to the date of this presentation might affect the analysis or commentary.
-Similarly, the analysis may differ depending on the jurisdiction or circumstances.
-If you have specific questions as to the application of the law to your activities, you should seek the advice of your legal counsel.
+This presentation is similar to any other legal education materials designed to provide general information on pertinent legal topics.
+The statements made as part of the presentation are provided for educational purposes only.
+They do not constitute legal advice nor do they necessarily reflect the views of Holland & Hart LLP or any of its attorneys other than the speaker.
+This presentation is not intended to create an attorney-client relationship between you and Holland & Hart LLP.
+If you have specific questions as to the application of law to your activities, you should seek the advice of your legal counsel.